jthieffry/asaca-notes/Serverless and Application Services.md

     - Defined per stage within apigw
     - Reduce load cost and improve perfs
     - Cache ttl default is 300s.
 Configurable min 0 and max 3600s.
 Can be encrypted, size 500mb to 237G.

+## SQS
+* Public, fully managed, highly available queues.
+* Messages up to 256kb.
+If more, link to large data.
+* Received msg (acked by the receiver) are not directly deleted but hidden for VisibilityTimeout seconds.
+* After receiver complete the processing, it explicitely delete the hidden message.
+* If he doesnt (bc processing failed for ex) the msg reapper on the queue.
+* Dead letter queues can be used for problem msg (ex if retry > 5).
+* ASG can scale and lambda invoke based on queue length.
+* If need to do parallel processing by sending to multiple queues at once DO CONSIDER SNS FANOUT to send to multiple queues at once (multiple subscribers).
+* Queues are either:
+    - Standard: msg are delivered AT LEAST once (sometimes more) and can be out of order.
+Best effort.
+But high perfs.
+    - FIFO: msg delivered once only and in order.
+But capped 3000 msg/s with batching or 300/s without.
+* Queues are billed based on requests.
+1 request returns 0 to 10 msg max and can have a size up to 64kb total.
+* Polling can be:
+    - Short (immediate).
+Not recommended because expensive if need to poll constantly.
+    - Long (waitTimeSeconds).
+Recommended bc cheaper.
+* Encryption available at rest and in transit.
+* Queue policy can allow external accounts to access the queue (in addition to iam policies).